quicwg/base-drafts/draft-ietf-quic-tls.md

 {: #retry-pseudo title="Retry Pseudo-Packet"}

 The Retry Pseudo-Packet is not sent over the wire.
-It is computed by taking the transmitted Retry packet, removing the Retry Integrity Tag and prepending the two following fields:
+It is computed by taking the transmitted Retry packet, removing the Retry Integrity Tag, and prepending the two following fields:

 ODCID Length: